metalcline1/clr-bundles/README.md

 - Deprecated
 - Pending-Delete

-Whereas WIP is potentially not functional, Active is functional and has tests to validate functionality.
-Deprecated is going to be replaced and removed, whereas Pending-Delete is going to be removed.
-Generally, if something is Deprecated after a format bump that includes its replacement has occured the bundle will change to Pending-Delete.
+Whereas WIP is potentially not functional, Active is expected to be functional and may have tests to validate functionality.
+Deprecated means preparation for removal in two format bumps and Pending-Delete means removal is imminent in the next format bump.
+Generally, if a bundle becomes Deprecated, it includes its replacement.
+After a format bump, Deprecated bundles will change to Pending-Delete.

 ## Bundle tags